See where off-road vehicle management areas are located

 For the Ddhaw Ghro Habitat Protection Area and the West Hart River Landscape Management Unit 4, you can continue to use off-road vehicles on the designated network of trails and roads.
 Our interactive maps above shows these roads and trails.

 Within the alpine areas, trails that were in place as of January 28, 2021, can also continue to be used.
+Read a brochure about the impacts of off-road vehicles on the Yukon's alpine areas.

 Outside these 3 areas, you can continue to use off-road vehicles as you have in the past.